 Whichever way you look at it, the Lenovo Legion Y44W-10 is a seriously impressive piece of kit: It's one of the best-looking monitors we've come across in a while, with its huge 43.4 inches of curved screen space, 32:10 aspect ratio, and subtle blue trim at the bottom of the stand.
 Have no doubt about it, this is a beautiful beast.

-In use, the display – 3,840 x 1,200 pixels – looks really good, with both games and more mundane apps like web browsers and spreadsheet programs appearing crisp and vibrant (the viewing angles are more than decent too).
-It's really like having a dual monitor setup, without the gap in the middle, and both Windows and macOS make it easy enough to get your programs up side by side.
+In use, the display – 3,840 x 1,200 pixels – looks really good, with both games and more mundane apps like web browsers and spreadsheet programs appearing vibrant (the viewing angles are more than decent too).
+It's really like having a dual monitor setup and both Windows and macOS make it easy enough to get your programs up side by side.

 What you get with ports are one DisplayPort 1.4, two HDMI 2.0, two USB-C and four standard USB-A 3.0 for connecting up and charging peripherals.
 That means you can have, for example, one computer and two consoles hooked up if you need to – it's another tick in the positives column for the Legion Y44W-10.